6 Trends in Trade Show Marketing to Look Out for in 2019JANUARY 23, 2019| SpeedPro

 4. Custom POP Displays

 Technology has provided wide-format printing vendors with a growing number of options to create outside-of-the-box creations specifically designed for a brand.
-Steve Moran-Cassese, owner of SpeedPro Imaging – Marin, emphasizes the role his studio’s CNC machine has played in project innovation.
+Steve Moran-Cassese, owner of SpeedPro – Marin, emphasizes the role his studio’s CNC machine has played in project innovation.

 For example, he recently did a project for a Salesforce conference, creating branded POP displays showcasing the brand’s mascots.
 For this particular project, Moran-Cassese and his team built 8-foot bears as POP displays that can be used either temporarily or permanently, depending on the need.